Additional Discount to Match State/Tribal Funding for Special Construction

 Nevada New Hampshire New Mexico New York North Carolina

-Oklahoma Texas Virginia Washington Wisconsin
+Oklahoma Oregon Texas Virginia Washington

 1. Arizona Universal Service Fund (AUSF) – On March 14, 2017, the Arizona Corporation Commission approved changes to the Arizona Universal Service Fund to provide E-Rate eligible schools and libraries with access to $8 million in funds to assist with the payment of special construction charges for broadband.
 Applications to apply for these funds from the AUSF are limited to E-Rate funding years 2017 and 2018.
 For additional information on this additional facet of the AUSF, see the Arizona Broadband for Education website.